w3c/mathml/docs/comparison.md

 </td>
 <td>
 {:/nomarkdown}
-Note: 'adjoint' needs t0 know the second arg is the argument.
-It could just as easily be the first arg if we define it that way.
+Note: 'adjoint' needs to know the second arg is the operand.
+It could just as easily be the first arg if we _define_ it that way.
 ```
 <msup semantic="adjoint(@op, @x)">
   <mi arg="x">A</mi>